MisterL2/python-util/README.md

 #### doall(func, args=[], showResult=True)

-Executes the given function for a list of arguments Example usage:
+Executes the given function for a list of arguments.

+Example usage:

 ```python